'Machine' Lewandowski scores 300th Bundesliga goal in Bayern romp

 Bayern Munich striker Robert Lewandowski celebrates scoring his 300th Bundesliga goal on Saturday

-Visitor's Bayern, almost back to full strength after nine players missed last weekend's home loss to Borussia Moenchengladbach following positive Covid tests, raced into a 2-0 lead in Cologne with goals by Lewandowski and Corentin Tolisso.
+Visitors Bayern, almost back to full strength after nine players missed last weekend's home loss to Borussia Moenchengladbach following positive Covid tests, raced into a 2-0 lead with goals by Lewandowski and Corentin Tolisso.

-"After the defeat against Moenchengladbach, it was important for us to get our first points this year," Neuer told Sky.
+"After the defeat against Moenchengladbach, it was important for us to get our first points this year," Neuer told Sky Sport.

 Lewandowski reached the 300 mark by netting twice in the second half, with both assists provided by substitute Leroy Sane.